polterguy/magic.lambda.sockets/README.md

 # Magic Lambda Sockets

 This project provides web sockets hooks for for [Magic](https://github.com/polterguy.magic).
-The main idea for the project, is that it allows you to resolve Hyperlambda files, executing these, passing in a URL and JSON arguments over a web socket connection, in addition to subscribing to messages transmitted over a web socket connection.
-The project builds upon SignalR, but the internals are completely abstracted away, and you could probably easily exchange SignalR with any other web socket capable library with similar capabilities.
+The main idea of the project, is that it allows you to resolve Hyperlambda files, execute these, passing in a URL and JSON arguments over a web socket connection - In addition to subscribing to messages published by the server over a web socket connection.
+The project builds upon SignalR, but the internals are completely abstracted away, and you could probably easily exchange SignalR with any other web socket library with similar capabilities.
 The project contains one socket SignalR hub method with the following signature.

 ```